svn2github/akismet/trunk/readme.txt

 = 3.1.10 =

 * Fixed a bug that could cause comments caught as spam to be placed in the Pending queue.
+* Fixed a bug that could have resulted in comments that were caught by the core WordPress comment blacklist not to have a corresponding History entry.

 = 3.1.9 =
 *Release Date - 28 March 2016*